veeto

 Key Takeaways

-• Requires courts to display electronic filing information prominently on their websites.
+• Mandates courts to display electronic filing information and self-help resources prominently online.

-• Allows alternative service methods when respondents cannot be personally served after diligent effort.
+• Permits alternative service methods when respondents cannot be personally served after diligent efforts.

 Get Involved